We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Cover with the parchment and foil, tying it tightly with string under the lip of the basin to secure.

-Tie a string handle onto the pudding so you can easily remove the pudding from the pot of boiling water later.
+Tie a string handle onto the rim so you can easily remove it from the pot of boiling water later.

 Bring a kettle of water to a boil.
 Meanwhile, place a metal jam jar lid in a large Dutch oven.

-Place the wrapped pudding inside of the pot, sitting it on top of the jam jar lid.
-Pour boiling water halfway up the side of the pudding basin and return the pot to a boil.
+Place the wrapped basin inside of the pot, sitting it on top of the jam jar lid.
+Pour boiling water halfway up the side of the basin and return the pot to a boil.
 Turn down to a simmer and cook for 4-5 hours.

-Check the pudding every hour or so and add more water to keep the level halfway up the basin.
+Check it every hour or so and add more water to keep the level halfway up the basin.

 The pudding is done when it is a rich, dark brown.
 A skewer inserted into the center should come out clean.

-Let the pudding cool completely, then re-cover it with fresh parchment and foil and let it age for at least 4 weeks before serving.
+Let it cool completely, then re-cover it with fresh parchment and foil and let it age for at least 4 weeks before serving.
 Steam it for 1 1/2 hours before serving to warm it, then serve with brandy butter.

-- Make figgy pudding at least 4 weeks in advance.
+- Make it at least 4 weeks in advance.
 It will not taste good if you eat it right away.

 - Soak the dried fruit for at least 1 hour, preferably overnight.
 This softens the fruit and improves the flavor.

-- Place a metal jam jar lid in the bottom of the pot before putting the pudding in the pot for steaming.
-This raises the pudding off of the bottom of the pot.
+- Place a metal jam jar lid in the bottom of the pot before putting it in the pot for steaming.
+This raises it off of the bottom of the pot.

 - The pudding is done when a skewer inserted into the center comes out clean.

-- Pudding Basin: this is the 1.5 liter ceramic pudding basin that I use.
+- Pudding Basin: this is the 1.5 liter ceramic basin that I use.

-- Kitchen Twine: this sturdy twine is perfect for tying the cover on a pudding.
+- Kitchen Twine: this sturdy twine is perfect for tying the cover on the basin.

-- Handheld Electric Mixer: whisk up your figgy pudding in a jiffy with this mixer.
+- Handheld Electric Mixer: whisk up your batter in a jiffy with this mixer.

 - Silicone Spatulas: these are my all-time favorite spatulas for stirring and scraping.

-- Mission Figs: these dark dried figs are the special fruit needed for figgy pudding.
+- Mission Figs: these dark dried figs are the special fruit needed for this recipe.

 Learn how to make figgy pudding, the Christmas dessert from Charles Dickens’ Christmas Carol, with this easy recipe.
 Figgy pudding is an elegant English dessert that is made with dried fruit and brandy.
 It’s a delicious treat you won’t want to miss!